-Winterize the Macerator system: (if so equipped)
+Winterizing the Macerator System (if so equipped)

-- 1. Ensure all tanks are empty. - Pour RV antifreeze into the toilet and down into the black water tank.
+- 1. Ensure all tanks are empty.

+- 2. Pour RV antifreeze into the toilet and down into the black water tank.

+- 3. Turn the macerator pump ON.

-- 4. Run the pump until antifreeze begins to discharge from the dump connector attached to the flex hose. - 5.
-Turn the macerator pump OFF. - 6.
-Drain the flex hose by holding it at a sloped angle to drain excess water and return the hose to the storage location.
+- 4. Run the pump until antifreeze begins to discharge from the dump connector attached to the flex hose.

+- 5. Turn the macerator pump OFF.